Merchantville Police Department

 ALL BOROUGH RESIDENTS

-The Merchantville Police Department is taking part in a new system to help make
+The Merchantville Police Department is taking part in a new system to

-your home safer.
+help make your home safer.
 "THE INCASE SYSTEM".

-The system is electronically coded with three key pieces of information: the
+The system is electronically coded with three key pieces of information:

-other emergency contacts.
+up to three other emergency contacts.

 In case of emergency, police can scan your bar code and get intouch with you